(This page revised June 22, 2012)

 Note the notches on the locknut.
 Waterman assembled the locknut onto the feed using a spanner that fit into these notches, but you will not need this specialized tool because you do not have to fit the locknut down inside a molded rubber seal.

 The components we care about right now are the section (top left), the feed (bottom center), and the locknut (bottom right) that screws onto the back of the feed.
-When Waterman built the pen, the assembly of these components also included the rubber seal (black in this drawing), whose remains you have removed during disassembly:
+When Waterman built the pen, the assembly of these components also included the rubber seal, whose remains you have removed during disassembly.

 With the locknut installed, return the sac to its original shape:

 Insert the feed assembly from the back of the section.
 Align the nib with the feed and start it into the section.
 Rest the back end of the feed on your workbench with the nib pointing straight up.
 Press downward on the section to press the feed as firmly in place as possible, and seat the nib to its correct depth as determined by the feed.
 If necessary, heat-set the feed.
 Here is the completed section assembly: